HoraceSupertramp/github-starter/README.md

 # github-starter

-A small set of everyday life utilities to interact with certain types of Github hosted public projects
+A small set of everyday life utilities to interact with certain types of Github hosted public projects.

 # install